hemantkumargrem/Roadblock/README.md

 Roadblock software code

 To compile the Roadblock.exe, follow either of these procedure:
 1. Use Pyinstaller to make exe of every python file.
-(Ex:  "pyinstaller roadblockpy --onefile")
+(Ex:  "pyinstaller roadblock.py --onefile")
 2. Then embed all the exe (except Roadblock.exe) in Roadblock.exe using Resource hacker software following the sequence as mentioned in Roadblock.py
 3. The final Roadblock.exe is ready.